appulse-projects/encon-java/encon/README.md

 ## Usage

-First of all, add encon's dependency:
+First of all, add encon's dependency to your `JVM` app:

 **Maven**: